Bill of rights: Exceptions in Western democracies

 The constitution of the United Kingdom remains uncodified.
-However, the Bill of Rights of 1689 is part of UK law.
+However, the Bill of Rights 1689 is part of UK law.
 The Human Rights Act 1998 also incorporates the rights contained in the European Convention on Human Rights into UK law.
-Recent infringements of liberty, democracy and the rule of law have led to demands for a new comprehensive British Bill of Rights upheld by a new independent Supreme Court with the power to nullify government laws and policies violating its terms.
+In the 21st century, there were proposals for a British Bill of Rights and the UK Parliament debated a Bill of Rights Bill but it was not passed into legislation.

 Australia is the only common law country with neither a constitutional nor federal legislative bill of rights to protect its citizens, although there is ongoing debate in many of Australia's states.
 In 1973, Federal Attorney-General Lionel Murphy introduced a human rights Bill into parliament, although it was never passed.
 In 1984, Senator Gareth Evans drafted a Bill of Rights, but it was never introduced into parliament, and in 1985, Senator Lionel Bowen introduced a bill of rights, which was passed by the House of Representatives, but failed to pass the Senate.
 Former Australian Prime Minister John Howard has argued against a bill of rights for Australia on the grounds it would transfer power from elected politicians to unelected judges and bureaucrats.
 Victoria, Queensland and the Australian Capital Territory (ACT) are the only states and territories to have a human rights Act.
 However, the principle of legality present in the Australian judicial system, seeks to ensure that legislation is interpreted so as not to interfere with basic human rights, unless legislation expressly intends to interfere.